 Taking Advantage of Like-Kind Exchanges

 The IRS defines like-kind exchanges as exchanges between real properties that are used for business or held as an investment for another business that is the same type or like-kind.
 Generally, when sellers make this type of exchange, they are not required to recognize a gain or loss under Internal Revenue Code Section 1031.
 This means that if you own business property, the IRS allows you to sell one property and use the proceeds to buy another without having to pay taxes on the transaction.

 This once applied to all forms of business assets, however, Congress eliminated like-kind exchanges for all assets in 2017.
 This tax legislation limited to real estate held for active transactional purposes, such as rental properties, offices, shops, hotels and other in-use assets; and created a dedicated benefit for closely or individually held real estate firms.

 Like-kind exchanges must meet three general requirements:

-This property must generate income through rental or other use.
+- This property must generate income through rental or other uses.
 You cannot hold the property just as an investment for a later sale.

 Property Buying Tips for Beginners

 - A financial advisor can help you create a financial plan for your home buying needs and goals.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Picking between a dream home and an investment property could be difficult.
 Depending on your financial needs and goals, here’s why a long-term rental property could pay off.